 Chances are you’ll be backing in beside another vehicle or beside a parked trailer.

-If it's absolutely necessary to blind side in, take a mental picture of your target area, set up your rig in a position when pulling into the area, that places the trailer in the best possible position for backing in, with a minimum of angle and maneuvering.
+If it’s absolutely necessary to blind side in, take a mental picture of your target area first.
+Then set up your rig in a position when pulling into the area, that places the trailer in the best possible position for backing in, with a minimum of angle and maneuvering.